jbrcoleman/name-classification/README.md

 # name-classification
 Create a classification model that can classify gender of person by name.
 This model will be deployed in a streamlit application and onto a EKS cluster using Pulumi.
-By using the address outputted after running **terraform apply** you will be able to interact with the streamlit web application.
+Pulumi was used in this repo to explore using the IaC tool as a way of deploying machine learning applications onto a Kubernetes cluster.
+By using the address outputted after running **pulumi up** you will be able to interact with the streamlit web application.